ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 With reference to the Joining Request message in {{ssec-join-req-sending}}, the proof-of-possession (PoP) evidence included in 'client\_cred\_verify' is computed over an input including also N\_C \| N\_S, where \| denotes concatenation.

 For the N\_C challenge, it is RECOMMENDED to use a 8-byte long random nonce.
-Furthermore, N\_C is always conveyed in the 'cnonce' parameter of the Joining Request, which is always sent over the secure communication channel between the joining node and the Group Manager.
+Furthermore, N\_C is always conveyed in the 'cnonce' parameter of the Joining Request, which is always sent over the secure communication association between the joining node and the Group Manager.

 As defined in {{sssec-challenge-value}}, the way the N\_S value is computed depends on the particular way the joining node provides the Group Manager with the Access Token, as well as on following interactions between the two.

 * If the Access Token has not been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S is computed as a 32-byte long challenge.
 For an example, see point (2) of {{sssec-challenge-value}}.

-* If the Access Token has been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the most recent value provided to the client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
-This is provided either in the Token Transfer Response (see {{ssec-token-post}}), or in a 4.00 (Bad Request) error response to a following Joining Request (see {{ssec-join-req-processing}}).
+* If the Access Token has been provided to the Group Manager by means of a Token Transfer Request to the /authz-info endpoint as in {{ssec-token-post}}, then N\_S takes the most recent value provided to the Client by the Group Manager in the 'kdcchallenge' parameter, as specified in point (1) of {{sssec-challenge-value}}.
+This value is provided either in the Token Transfer Response (see {{ssec-token-post}}), or in a 4.00 (Bad Request) error response to a following Joining Request (see {{ssec-join-req-processing}}).
 In either case, it is RECOMMENDED to use a 8-byte long random challenge as value for N\_S.

 If we consider both N\_C and N\_S to take 8-byte long values, the following considerations hold.